Restoration of old lock at De Goliath mill completed

 Cultural heritage

 The old lock at De Goliath mill was built in 1878 after the construction of the Emmapolder.
 The lock itself is no longer an active part of the water system and has fallen into disrepair over the years.
-Given the importance that the water board attaches to preserving cultural and historical heritage, it was decided to restore the complex to its former glory.
+Given the importance that the water authority to preserving cultural and historical heritage, it was decided to restore the complex to its former glory.
 In addition to restoring the lock itself, the original wooden doors in the lock have been reinstalled.
 These were replaced by a steel lift door in the 1960s.
 Two lock keeper's cottages have also been added.

 Landscape program